Bark Review: Quick Expert Summary

 What devices can Bark monitor?

 Bark has monitoring apps for Android, iOS, and Chromebooks.
 Monitoring iOS devices works a little differently and requires a few extra steps to get set up, but Bark provides step-by-step guides to help you get started.
+Bark also has browser extensions for Chrome and Edge that allow you to monitor desktop devices.

 Will Bark slow down my child’s device?